 As we’ve said, the goal is segmentation.
 There is an infinite number of ways you can segment your audience, but in this article, we chose to focus on the basics.

 That isn’t to say there aren’t more complex and effective ways to segment your audience.
 Let’s say you own an online furniture store.
 You can have a different welcome email for subscribers who found your blog post on lamps through Google (perhaps a welcome email with a discount on your bestselling lamp) to your generic welcome email.

 Only you will know what’s best for your store.
 Use the following examples to kick off ideas you can use in your own email marketing.

 Welcome Email Examples

 First impressions matter.
 And you get no better chance than with your welcome email.
-According to Soundest (now omnisend), open rates for welcome emails have an average of a 45.7% open rate vs 18.8% on promotional emails.
+According to Wordstream, welcome emails have an average of a 4x the open rate and 5x the click-through rates of promotional emails.
 The goal of a welcome email is to get the reader comfortable receiving email from your store.
 It shouldn’t be a hard pitch, but the beginning of a conversation.